tuckergs/smb2-relmod/README.md

 genasm/shortBonusList.asm lets you write a shorter bonus stage list.
 This list specifies what levels are bonus stages.
 Instructions for use are in it

 In cmasm is code that accepts a shorter challenge mode entry format with more efficient unlocked level bytes; I call these new cm entries barebones entries.
-See my docs/newEntryFormats.txt for instructions about how to inject this code into your REL.
+See my docs/newCMEntryFormats.txt for instructions about how to inject this code into your REL.

+Also in cmasm is code that accepts a new story mode entry format which specifies time along with stage id and difficulty.
+See my docs/newSMEntryFormats.txt for details and instructions

 ## Compiling